srimuthurajesh/Tech-Notes/Java/spring_aop.md

 **AOP** : Aspects of programming means cross cutting concerns

-Note: we should use @EnableAspectJAutoProxy before @Configuration file.
+Note: we should use @EnableAspectJAutoProxy before @Configuration file
+<aop:aspectj-autoproxy> in xml config file

 **@Aspect** - declare class